khalil-badal/Experiment-3/README.md

 cars_df = pd.read_csv('cars.csv')
 ```
 Display the number of cyl of the car model Camaro Z28 by subsetting
-Using i.loc select row 23 and columns 0 and 2 from the DataFrame cars_df.
+using i.loc select row 23 and columns 0 and 2 from the DataFrame cars_df.
 ```python
 cyl_Camaro_Z28 = cars_df.iloc[[23],[0,2]]
 ```